-The buoy transmitted data continuously from all sensors from 12 February 2016 at 13:20 until 14 March 2016 at 22:50.
+The buoy transmitted data continuously from all sensors from 14 March 2016 at 22:50 until 15 April 2016 at 09:10, with the exception of some minor gaps.
 There are a few short gaps in the Lidar data where the received data are replaced by the "missing data" flag at all heights.
 The gaps are mainly single profile dropouts in the Lidar data only.
-Due to the gaps it took 31.403 days to collect 30.5 days of good wind profile data.
+There were two longer gaps lasting 5-6 hours where the buoy appears not to have delivered data from any sensor, and then restarted itself to resume normal operation; on 24 March and 6 April 2016.
+Due to the gaps it took 31.437 days to collect 30.5 days of good wind profile data.
+Additional gaps in the real time transmitted Turbulence Intensity (TI) data are caused by breaks in the satellite dial-up transmission link.
+The data that were not received in real time are stored internally in the buoy and will be downloaded from the buoy when it is recovered.